for Sunday 21st May 1967

 May 23rd

 Willy Walker was Keith Skues's Coffee Break guest.
-He had returned to the Galaxy to replace American, John Yorke (sometimes spelt 'York'), who had left the station after around two weeks.
-(Yorke was given climbers for the weeks commencing April 30th and May 7th.)
-Willy had returned to Radio London, after originally leaving on July 8th 1966.
+He had left on July 8th 1966, but returned to the Galaxy after an absence of ten months, to replace American, John Yorke (sometimes spelt 'York'), who had quit the station after being aboard for around two weeks.
+Yorke was allocated climbers for the weeks commencing April 30th and May 7th, but nobody has ever managed to obtain any further information about him.

 May 25th